waimea-wmbutler/level-2-programming-assessment/docs/test-plan.md

 ## Test 1: Invalid Input

-    To get the results i needed, i had to get a valid input. it would display a number after asking the player for a prompt.
+    To get the results I needed, I had to get a valid input. it would display a number after asking the player for a prompt.

 ### Test Data To Use

-    The test data was ASD and left. i selected these so that when i tested the code, i could test for non left or right answers. also i used right similar answers in
+    The test data was ASD and left.
+I selected these so that when i tested the code, i could test for non left or right answers. also i used right similar answers in

 ### Expected Test Result